djsperka/vsg-progs/src/dualstim/README.txt

 Line 5: x0,y0,x1,y1 - position of the two donut grids (degrees).
 Can be diff't than "core".

+UPDATE:
-Line 6: t2,t3,cbase,nHC,tHC
+Line 6: t2,t3,cbase,tf-Chessboard,tChessboard
-        t2 = time from grating onset to contrast change t3 = time from grating contrast change to gratings off and HC grids appear cbase = base contrast of "core" and "donut" gratings nHC = number of Hi-Contrast grids to be flashed after contrast change tHC = sec (total) the Hi-Contrast grids are on screen.
-Each grid: tHC/nHC
+        t2 = time from grating onset to contrast change t3 = time from grating contrast change to gratings off and HC grids appear cbase = base contrast of "core" and "donut" gratings tfChessboard = Temporal freq of chessboard contrast change tChessboard = sec (total) the chessboard is on screen